GluuFederation/docs-oxd-prod/3.0.1/sources/plugin/magento/index.md

     !!!
 Note:
         Extension will be automatically activated.

-4. Log in to Magento Admin Panel and navigate `OpenID Connect` > `Open extension page`
+4. Log in to Magento Admin Panel and navigate to `OpenID Connect` > `Open extension page`

     ![GluuSSO](../../img/plugin/44.mag4.png)